batchunag/notes/Terminal.md

-screen -r #process_number  : return to process screen -r #process_name    : return to process screen -S newone   :  create and attach to new screen named newone
+screen -r #process_number  : return to process screen -r #process_name    : return to process screen -S newone   :  create and attach to new screen named newone screen -D : power detach screen

 ctrl + A + D : detach from screen

+#foreground and background
+Ctrl+Z and bg %job_id
+run `jobs` to see jobs
+to bring back `fg %job_id`
+> orphan processes can not be controlled but except being killed.

 `crontab`
 ---